folio-org/okapi/doc/guide.md

 Okapi proxy instance.
 The name "pull" is used here because it is similar to Git SCM's pull operation.
 The remote proxy instance that Okapi pulls from (or peer) does not need any modules deployed.
-All that is necessary is that the /_/proxy/modules operation is available.
+All that is necessary is that the `/_/proxy/modules` operation is available.
-The pull installs all module descriptors from the remote that is not available already.
+The pull installs all module descriptors from the remote that are not available already.
 It is based on the module descriptor id, which is supposed to represent a unique implementation of a module.

-For the pull operation Okapi takes a Pull Descriptor.
+For the pull operation, Okapi takes a Pull Descriptor.
 At this stage it includes the URL the remote instance.
 Future versions of Okapi may include further information in the Pull Descriptor for authentication or other.
 The path to be invoked for the local Okapi instance